HenzaT/HenzaT/README.md

 ## Hi there 👋

+Developer with a background in teaching and music.
+I am currently enrolled in Le Wagon intensive software development bootcamp.

+My projects include:
+> Blue Horizon
+      - an airbnb clone centered around renting and leasing yachts

+> Morning Burrito
+      - a web app that allows users to be creative

+> Gimme a Song
+      - a web app that gives musicians and bands a songwriting challenge

 <!--
 **HenzaT/HenzaT** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.